szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 The Club of Detonation is a fairly inconvenient weapon to use, as the fireball is presented as a detriment, and the upgrade even reduces its chance to trigger.
 It was reworked as follows:

 - The fireball is no longer the wizard spell, tied to wizard spell levels, but a custom fireball that will deal no damage to the user and allies, and always deal 8d6+12 fire damage (Save vs. Spell for half).
-The fireball will also bypass magic resistance as it is no longer considered a wizard spell, but fire, so to speak, coming from the demon.
+The fireball will also bypass Magic Resistance as it is no longer considered a wizard spell, but fire, so to speak, coming from the demon.
 - Speed factor was also modified to take enchantment levels into account, as generic enchanted weapons do
 - The chance of triggering on the +5 version was increased from 5% to 10%, as the club is no longer conceived as something that may inconvenience the user randomly with a fireball.
 It is now just good news for your party and bad news for your enemies.